Firdawws/py-json/README.md

 ## Task 2.
 Working with the Files

 1. Generating JSONL Files:
--  Generated separate JSONL files for English (en), Swahili (sw), and German (de) translations, containing test, train, and dev data.
+-  Generated separate JSONL files for English (en), Swahili (sw), and German (de) translations,
+-   containing test, train, and dev data.

-Creating Large JSON File:
+2. Creating Large JSON File:

-Created a large JSON file consolidating translations from en to xx with id and utt for all train sets.
+-Created a large JSON file consolidating translations from en to xx with id and utt for all train sets.

-E-print Application:
+3. E-print Application:

-Utilized E-print application to pretty print the JSON file structure.
+-Utilized E-print application to pretty print the JSON file structure.
-File Backup and Upload:
+-File Backup and Upload:

-Uploaded all the generated files to GithHb for referencing as well as editing.
-Version Control:

-Uploaded all the changes to GitHub.